This post is also available in: Spanish

 Raúl Zibechi is an international analyst for Brecha of Montevideo, Uruguay, lecturer and researcher on social movements at the Multiversidad Franciscana de América Latina, and adviser to several social groups.
 He focuses on the South America region and issues of autonomy and grassroots movements.
 He writes the monthly “Zibechi Report” for the Americas Program.

-Marco Antonio Martínez García, Mexico is a reporter that specializes in politics and environment topics.
-He graduated from Facultad de Estudios Superiores Aragón from the National Autonomous University of Mexico (UNAM) and has 12 years of experience in journalism.
-He has worked in the newspaper Reforma, El Economista, El Universal and El Centro.
+Marco Antonio Martínez García, Mexico is a reporter specializing in politics and environment topics.
+He graduated from the National Autonomous University of Mexico (UNAM) and has 12 years of experience in journalism.
+He has worked in the newspapers Reforma, El Economista, El Universal and El Centro.
 He has also collaborated with the Instituto Mexicano de la radio, and the magazine Chilango.
 He is coauthor of the book “Horas Infaustas.
-La tragedia del news Divine,” published in 2009.
+La tragedia del News Divine,” published in 2009.

-Talli Nauman is a U.S.-based journalist who has worked with the Americas Program for nearly two decades.
+Talli Nauman, United States, is a U.S.-based journalist who has worked with the Americas Program for nearly two decades.
 She writes on environmental issues.

 Jessica Islas, Honduras